LaunchPadLab/lp-components/docs.md

 A select input that can be used in a `redux-forms`-controlled form.

-The value of each option is specified via the `options` prop.
-This prop can either be:
+The value of each option is specified via the `options` or the `optionGroups` prop.
+The `options` prop will be ignored if `optionGroups` is present.

+The `options` prop can either be:

 -   An array of strings
 -   An array of key-value pairs: `{ key, value }`

+The `optionGroups` props must be an array of objects with the following keys:

+-   `name`: The name of the option group
+-   `options`: As above, an array of strings or key-value pairs.

 The value of the `Select` component will be the same as the value of the selected option.